By Rick Steves

 - No Such Thing (2001).
 This bizarre American-Icelandic indie film, with its Beauty and the Beast theme, stars Sarah Polley as a journalist who tries to tame the beast — who incidentally killed her fiancé.
 Half of this offbeat movie is set in Iceland, half in New York.

 - Nói the Albino (2003).
-Nói is a teenage boy in the remote Westfjords who hates school and lives with his grandmother and alcoholic father.
-He falls for a girl at the local gas station in this portrait of small-town adolescence.
+In this portrait of small-town adolescence, Nói lives with his grandmother and alcoholic father in the Westfjords, and falls for a girl at the local gas station.

 - The Seagull's Laughter (2001).
-In the 1950s, shapely Freyja returns to her hometown in Iceland from America, where she has been living with her soldier husband, and stirs up all kinds of trouble.
+In the 1950s, shapely Freyja returns to Iceland from America, where she has been living with her soldier husband, and stirs up all kinds of trouble.

 - Trapped (2016; Icelandic title: Ófærð).
 This TV series stars Ólafur Darri Ólafsson as a small-town cop whose personal life is a mess.
 As the car ferry from the Faroe Islands arrives one day, a body is found floating in the fjord.
 The pass is snowed in, so none of the passengers can leave town, and investigators from Reykjavík can't arrive.
 Whodunit?